TheCyberian/DailyPharses-English-To-Hindi/README.md

 For playing these prompts, we are going to place the audio files for the phrases in `res/raw` folder of the app.
 And the audio files should be named, same as the tag values for buttons.
 You can select different names as well, but that will complicate the process unnecessarily.
-Add these tags to each one of the buttons places in the grid at *Step 2*.
+Add these tags to each one of the buttons places created in the grid at *Step 2*.

 `android:tag="hello"`